singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 Radix sort is a sorting algorithm for integers (and some other data types) that takes advantage of the fact that integers have a finite number of bits.
 In radix sort, we iterate through each digit of the number, grouping numbers by each digit.
 For example,  if we have an array of integers, we might first sort by the first digit, so that the Os are grouped together.
 Then, we sort each of these groupings by the next digit.
 We repeat this process sorting by each subsequent digit, until finally the whole array is sorted.

 Unlike comparison sorting algorithms, which cannot perform better than O(n log(n)) in the average case, radix sort has a runtime of O(kn), where n is the number of elements and k is the number of passes of the sorting algorithm.

 ### Searching Algorithms

 When we think of searching algorithms, we generally think of binary search.
 Indeed, this is a very useful algorithm to study.

 In binary search, we look for an element xin a sorted array by first comparing xto the midpoint of the array.
 If xis less than the midpoint, then we search the left half of the array.
 If xis greater than the midpoint, then we search the right half of the array.
 We then repeat this process, treating the left and right halves as subar­ rays.
 Again, we compare xto the midpoint of this subarray and then search either its left or right side.
-We repeat this process until we either find x or the subarray has size 0.
+We repeat this process until we either find x or the subarray has size O.

 Note that although the concept is fairly simple, getting all the details right is far more difficult than you might think.
 As you study the code below, pay attention to the plus ones and minus ones.